-An overall layout of the helium refrigerator system is shown in Fig. 2-3 on page 122, illustrating the relative location of the major refrigeration components, helium-transfer line and warm piping.
-Compressors of the satellite refrigerator are located in six service buildings along the ring.
+An overall layout of the helium refrigerator system is shown in Fig. 35, illustrating the relative location of the major refrigeration components, helium-transfer line and warm piping.
+Compressors of other satellite refrigerator are located in six service buildings along the ring.
 Low- and high-pressure gas is distributed through 8-in. and 3-in. pipes, respectively.
-The 8-in. pipe also serves to receive the lowpressure gas flow from the electrical leads and cooldown flow during the time when the ring is cooled from ambient temperature.
+The 8in. pipe also serves to receive the low-pressure gas flow from the electrical leads and cooldown flow during the time when the ring is cooled from ambient temperature.
 Helium gas is returned to the CHL after compression by the satellite refrigerator compressors through the 3-in. high-pressure header.

-2.2 System Requirements
+16.2 System Requirements

 The static heat load of a dipole magnet has been measured to be approximately 7 W at 4.6 K. AC eddy current and hysteresis losses are approximately 450 J per magnetic cycle.
-Quadrupole-package heat loads at 4.6 K are estimated to be approximately equal to those of a dipole.
-Tables 4-I and 4-II list the calculated load for the dipole and quadrupole magnets.
-The dipole numbers differ slightly from those measured from a string of magnets.
+Quadrupolepackage heat loads at 4.6 K are estimated to be approximately equal to those of a dipole.
+Tables XIII and XIV list the calculated load for the dipole and quadrupole magnets.
+The dipole numbers differ slightly from those measured on a string of magnets.